• Skip to primary navigation

 • Put the filling, fold the dough and roll into a ball.
 Use the palm slightly to press the ball.
 Remember don’t flatten too much because the filling will come out.

-• Spray some oil and turn on a small/low fire.
+• Spray some oil into the non-stick pan and turn on a small/low fire.
 Pan fry both sides and cover with the lid for 5 minutes each side.
+Spray some water (1 tablespoon of water or squeeze 5 times of water spray bottle into the pan when pan fry each side.)

 Nutrition